samhita-m/TSPN-TRUST-TECH/README.md

 Another code is written to generate random locations and neighborhoods for these different number of nodes that are used as a common input for ADOPT and ADOPT with TRUST-TECH method.

-Final Solutions for different runs are also provided.
+Images of final solutions for different runs are also provided.